Tehnik762/leetcode/readme.md

 ## Introduction

 Welcome to my LeetCode solutions repository!
 Here, you'll find my implementations and explanations for coding problems from LeetCode.
-Each solution is provided in Python and is aimed at demonstrating my problem-solving skills and coding proficiency.
+Each solution is provided in Python or JavaScript and is aimed at demonstrating my problem-solving skills and coding proficiency.

 ## Solutions